ryt-kwzacky/StartupDBScraping_Docker/README.md

 ```# git clone ```
 ```# python scrape_startupDB ver.X.py```

-X is the lastest number
+X is supposed to be the lastest number